ChrstphrHll/npc_gen/students/Joyce Helartha.md

   int: 12
   str: 16
   wis: 18
-track: Diplomacy
-trait: I express affection or contempt in ways that are unfamiliar to others.
-trait1: Innovative
-trait2: Abrasive
 year: 1
+guild: Treskal
+partyID: 78
 ---
 # Joyce Helartha
 ---
 ### Description
 - 1st year Halfling Cleric in Treskal
-- curly dark red hair that's a buzz cut, Pale Blue eyes, and Dark Tan skin
+- curly dark red hair that's a buzz cut, Blue eyes, and Dark Tan skin
 - Is Innovative and Abrasive, and has Compassion as their ideal

 ### Organizations